scipr-lab/libsnark/README.md

 --------------------------------------------------------------------------------

 The ppzkSNARK can be instantiated with different parameter choices, depending on which elliptic curve is used.
-The libsnark library currently provides three
+The [libff](https://github.com/scipr-lab/libff) library currently provides three options:
-options:

 * "edwards":
    an instantiation based on an Edwards curve, providing 80 bits of security.